overachiever-productions/S4/S4 Backups/README.md

 ```

 **WARNING:** While the configuration options specified in these setup docs will NOT cause a dump of your plan cache, OTHER configuration changes can/will force a dump of your plan cache (which can cause MAJOR performance issues and problems on heavily used servers).
 As such:
-- Be carefule with the use of RECONFIGURE (i.e., don't ever treat it lightly).
+- Be careful with the use of RECONFIGURE (i.e., don't ever treat it lightly).
 - If you're 100% confident that no OTHER changes to the server's configuration are PENDING a RECONFIGURE command, go ahead and run reconfigure as needed to complete setup.
 - If there's any doubt and you're on a busy system, wait until non-peak hours before running a RECONFIGURE command.